dhansel/IECDevice/README.md

 begin() must be called once to set the device number and initialize the IECDevice object and task() must be called repeatedly as it handles the bus communication and calls our canRead/read/canWrite/write functions when necessary.
-Again, see the "IECDevice class reference" section for a detailed description of these functions.
+See the [IECDevice Class Reference](iecdevice-class-reference) section for a detailed description of these functions.

 ## Implementing a file-based device